-The developer has tested the 6 TSF of the TOE with 118 test cases.
+The developer has tested all of the 6 TSF of the TOE.
 As demonstrated by the documentation of the test coverage the developer has tested the TOE systematically at the level of TSF functionalities as given in the functional specification.
 As demonstrated by the documentation of the test depth the developer has tested the TOE systematically at the level of the subsystems as given in the high level design of the TOE.